Tabsdrisbidmamul/VueMasterClass/README.md

 ## Section-12-HTTP-Requests
 Here we go over to http requests using axis/ fetch methods.
 Nothing really Vue related but good to go refresh and go over

+## Section-13-Routing
+In this section we go over the vue-router, which lets us to navigate around the SPA, whilst also maintaining the integrity of the URL for the users viewing the web appliaction

+## Section-14-Animations
+We look at how we can animate various parts of the application with CSS animations